What is Cycles?

 Cycles enforces where you instrument it.
 Uninstrumented code paths are unaffected.

-1. Reserve → Lock estimated cost before the action runs
+1. Reserve → Lock estimated amount before the action runs

 2. Execute → Call the LLM / tool / API

-3. Commit → Record actual cost; unused budget is released automaticallyIf the budget is exhausted, the reservation is denied before any money is spent.
+3. Commit → Record actual usage; unused budget is released automaticallyIf the budget is exhausted, the reservation is denied before the action executes.

 from runcycles import CyclesClient, CyclesConfig, cycles, set_default_client